a-oneil/mpcnc-tornado/readme.md

 10. You should be able to slide the shoe into the two arms and test it out.

 ## Parts
-All parts have been order from [McMaster-Carr](https://www.mcmaster.com/)
+I order all parts from the [McMaster-Carr](https://www.mcmaster.com/) website.
+Use the parts numbers to find the items I used.
+You might be able to find these at a local hardware store or on amazon.

 ![Parts list](https://austinoneil.com/aoneil/mpcnc-tornado/-/raw/master/images/parts_list.png "Parts list")